7337-Yashraj/DesignBeku.Document/pages/Accountability v.s Liability.md

+- CATEGORIES
+  #TAG1 #TAG2
+- ## Discussions, Deliberations, Questions, and Answers.
-- What is the accountability for work?
-Accountability vs Liability
+	- #### **What is the accountability for work?
+Accountability vs Liability**
 		- To be involved and not to be involved || To be involved but not to be responsible
-- Relations with Individuals.
-	- Relations with Individuals.
+	- #### **Relations with Individuals.**
-		- Trust the person and the intent and see where time takes us
+		- ==Trust the person and the intent and see where time takes us==
-		- Maybe to collaborate with people who are personally invested in the project/ cause is a way to ensure accountability
+			- Maybe <ins>to collaborate with people who are personally invested in the project/ cause is a way to ensure accountability</ins>
 			- Could there be a way for people to offer ideas for projects without being "involved" in db to accountability?
-		- In a collective the accountability is to the context and outwardness of the work.
+			- In a ==collective the accountability is to the context and outwardness of the work.==
 			- When the collective is accountable for its work, how do we handle deadlines.
-	- How do you design for experience you have no cultural references to ?
+	- #### **How do you design for experience you have no cultural references to ?**
-		- By opening up to what design could mean/meme.
-Since making practices are older than Design Pedagogy.
+		- By opening up to what design could mean/meme. ==Since making practices are older than Design Pedagogy.== -
-	-